 - minimum cumulative GPA of 2.5 for all Phase I courses;

 - forty (40) documented volunteer hours with a score of 70% or higher and marked as highly recommended, recommended, or recommended with reservations.
 The volunteer hours must be with a licensed Physical Therapist/Physical Therapist Assistant performed within the year of application at two different facilities.
 Twenty (20) of the forty (40) hours must be in a hospital or long term care setting and the remaining 20 hours must be in an outpatient setting.
-The observation forms must be submitted directly to the College PTA Department by the supervising PT at the clinical facility by May 1st.
+The observation forms must be submitted directly to the College PTA Department by the supervising PT at the clinical facility by April 15th.
 The observation evaluation must be submitted in a confidential manner or it will not be accepted.
 Students may opt to do another rotation for an additional 20 hours if they feel they did poorly in a rotation.
 Additional hours need to be in the same setting in which they felt they may have performed poorly.
 The average of all rotations will be calculated toward the final score;

 - a written response to an essay question;